-When it comes to location, the highest average paycheck (about $60K annually) can be spotted in West Palm Beach, Fla.; Jacksonville, Fla. (approximately $49K), Tallahassee, Fla. ($47K), and Orlando, Fla. (around $44K) are the next top-paying cities.
-At $37K, Tampa, Fla. is home to some of the lowest pay in the country.
+When it comes to location, the highest average paycheck ($53K annually) can be spotted in Jacksonville, Fla.; Tallahassee, Fla. (approximately $49K), Orlando, Fla. ($43K), and Miami, Fla. ($43K) are the next top-paying cities.
+Fort Myers, Fla. is one of the lowest-paid cities, with earnings averaging around $33K.

 Years of Experience